ONSdigital/dp-find-insights-poc-api/end-to-end.md

 In another terminal on your workstation, set the environment to point to the tunnel and use the RDS credentials.
+(Set the environment the same as 'Set up SSH tunnel' above.)

 Then build and start a local API:

     make build